loparcog/chrome-dinosaur/README.md

 to a cap to make sure it does not get too hectic.
 A counter stores your score and your high score is saved for as long as the game is open.

+# How to Run
+Clone the repository and open dino.html to begin!

 # Coding Challenges / Learning
 The main challenge within this program and what I aimed to accomplish was using a sprite sheet for images within a game.
 This proved especially difficult for